MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 Or

-1. Select the thumb up icon located at the bottom of any response card in the Copilot in Microsoft Entra pane.
+1. Select the thumb down icon located at the bottom of any response card in the Copilot in Microsoft Entra pane.
 1. Select **Inaccurate** if any detail is incorrect or incomplete based on your assessment.
 Select **Offensive or inappropriate** if it contains potentially harmful, questionable, or ambiguous information.
 Select **Other** for some other reason.
 1. Whenever possible, write a few words explaining what can be done to improve the outcome in the **What went wrong?** text box.
 1. Select **Yes, share** samples or **No, don't share** samples.